damonchandler/ansible/qs_ssh/qs_ssh/README.md

 *Ansible Tower/AWX*

-There is a Job Template in the QS Ansible solution that deploys this role against Quantum Space IT's target inventory and credentials - QS SSH Configuration.
+There is a Job Template in the QS Ansible solution that deploys this role against Quantum Space IT's target inventory and credentials - **QS SSH Configuration**.

 Author Information
 ------------------